 There is always a letdown the week after Christmas.
 How could it be otherwise?
 Christmas demands so much of us.
 Now it's back to the humdrum of ordinary living.
-Plus a few extra bills to pay Some unknown author spoke for many of us:
+Plus a few extra bills

 'Twas the week after Christmas and all through the house